Skip to content

 To Build ormdantic Documentation we need the following packages, which are:

-• mkdocs - The tool that builds the documentation.
+• zensical - The tool and theme that builds the documentation.

 Testing